SoteriaInitiative/coredata/README.md

 # About the Project
 The Core Data standard is part of the [Soteria Initiative](https://soteria-initiative.org/) to establish common financial crime data standards and includes the customer and entity data elements, collectively party data records, as well as transaction record standards.
+For a technical overview consult the [technical documentation](https://deepwiki.com/SoteriaInitiative/coredata) - auto generation courtesy of DeepWiki.

 As per the current release 95% of core standards are covered exemplified below: